tizcoppoli/ms1-rock-band/README.md

   3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any new concert date.

-     1. In the callout under the headline the user can see the "Subscribe" button and is promped to Enter their email address.
+     1. In the callout, under the headline, the user can see the "Subscribe" button and is prompted to Enter their email address.
-     2. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.
+     2. There is a "Submit" button to the right-hand side of the input field, located close to the field and can easily be distinguished.

 ### Further Testing